jabertuhin/fastapi-with-redis/README.md

 ## Update: 14th August, 2021
 API Rate Limit Feature Added.

 **Details:** `/pdf/extract` endpoint can be access via a valid API_KEY.
-A user with valid API_KEY can access this endpoint 20 times per second.
-If he crosses the limit, he won't be able to access the endpoint any longer and have to wait for next term.
+A user with valid API_KEY can access this endpoint 20 times per minute.
+If he crosses the limit, he won't be able to access the endpoint any longer and have to wait for the next term.

 **feature specific branch:** `task/jabertuhin/api-rate-limiter-with-redis`